 Kika earned her B.A. in science from Washington University in St. Louis in 2007 and is currently working on her doctorate in ecology.
 She studies the effects of deforestation and habitat fragmentation on reptiles within a long-term experiment in southeastern Australia.
 She is an unabashed lover of both science and photography, eager to pass on the enthusiasm to the next generation.

 Ben Simonds is a senior chemical engineering student at CU Boulder.
-He has been with CU Science Discovery for two years, focusing on Physics and Green Energy.
+He has been with CU Science Discovery for three years, focusing on Physics and Green Energy.
 In addition to the little ones, he has been an undergraduate TA in the Physics Department at CU since his freshman year.
 Ben spends his free time skiing and watching Colorado Eagles hockey.

 Anna is a graduating senior from CU Boulder’s Mechanical Engineering Masters Program this May.
-This will be her second time working as a summer instructor, and have previously taught LEGO Mindstorms, LEGO Robotics, and Stop Motion Animation throughout the school year as part of CU Science Discovery’s after school program.
+This will be her second time working as a summer instructor, and have previously taught LEGO Mindstorms, LEGO Robotics and Stop Motion Animation throughout the school year as part of CU Science Discovery’s after school program.
 Outside of teaching and school work, she enjoys reading, hiking, skiing, and crafting (sewing, crocheting, etc).
 Anna is incredibly excited to be able to continue teaching and sharing her love for math, science, and engineering this summer!

 Erin has 18 years of experience in the field of biology.
 He received a bachelors of science in genetics from the University of California, Davis.
-For a couple of years following graduation Erin worked in a human genetics research lab investigating the genetic factors contributing to human autoimmune diseases such as rheumatoid arthritis and lupus.
+For a couple of years following graduation, Erin worked in a human genetics research lab investigating the genetic factors contributing to human autoimmune diseases such as rheumatoid arthritis and lupus.
 Erin came to Boulder to pursue a PhD in Molecular, Cellular and Developmental Biology at CU Boulder.
 His thesis investigated the genetic control programmed cell death a process critically important in animal development that is often malfunctioning in cancer cells.
-Following his PhD work Erin investigated the production of renewable biofuels using photosynthetic microorganisms at the National Renewable Energy Laboratory.
-Since completing that work Erin has transitioned into education teaching college biology courses including college microbiology.
+Following his PhD work, Erin investigated the production of renewable biofuels using photosynthetic microorganisms at the National Renewable Energy Laboratory.
+Since completing that work, Erin has transitioned into education teaching college biology courses including college microbiology.
 Erin is excited to expose talented high school students to the world of microbiology and how microorganisms affect the world around us.

-Nisha Kulprathipanja is a freelance medical writer with a B.S. in Microbiology and an M.S. in Immunology.
+Nisha Kulprathipanja is a freelance medical writer with a B.S. in Microbiology and a M.S. in Immunology.
 She also enjoys volunteering in her children’s Kindergarten and 1st grade classrooms, and is a co-leader for her daughter’s Daisy Scout troop.
 Nisha is excited to join the CU Science Discovery team as an instructor for the Amazing Race: CU Edition summer camp and is thrilled to be able to combine her love of science, travel, and teaching for this week-long STEM adventure.

 Erik moved from Green Bay Wisconsin to Colorado three years ago.
 He enjoys working outside with kids, especially if it involves snow.
 He has experience as a ski instructor in Steamboat Springs and has also worked as a coach for the Steamboat Springs Winter Sports Club.
-Currently he is a Ph.D student in Integrative Physiology and is interested in how to make moving more fun!
+Currently, he is a Ph.D student in Integrative Physiology and is interested in how to make moving more fun!

 Tim is currently a PhD student studying materiel science and engineering.
 He has a wide variety of teaching experiences.
-During undergraduate he tutored young engineers in both calculus and physics.
+During undergraduate, he tutored young engineers in both calculus and physics.
 After graduating from Alfred University with a degree in ceramic engineering, Tim spent a year and a half at Oak Ridge National Laboratory researching new materials for energy and automotive applications.
 Taking time off from research before starting graduate school, Tim taught his way through travel spending last winter in the beautiful French Alps as a teacher at the British Ski Academy in Chamonix, France keeping young, budding ski racers up to speed on their studies.
-After Chamonix he changed cultures and climates, living in rural Chiang Mai Thailand.
+After Chamonix, he changed cultures and climates, living in rural Chiang Mai Thailand.
 There, he taught elementary-aged students English while living in a dormitory with 40 energetic Thai orphans.
 Tim now enjoys life in Boulder and aspires to become a professor to encourage others to learn around him and advance scientific research to better the world.

 Brian Stevens received his Bachelor’s degree in geology from Hofstra University in New York and his Master’s degree in education plus secondary science teaching certification from the University of Colorado at Boulder.
 Brian has taught middle school math and science for the past 4 years at Imagine Charter School and Peak to Peak Charter School.
 When not teaching, he enjoys rock climbing in Eldorado Canyon and further afield, riding his bicycle and playing the guitar.

 Fiona Dunne is a Ph.D. student in electrical engineering at CU Boulder, where she does research on control systems for wind turbines.
-Over the years she has enjoyed teaching outdoor activities as a camp counselor, being a TA in electrical engineering, and tutoring engineering, math, and physics.
-Some of her favorite pastimes are bicycle commuting, rock climbing, playing Ultimate, and outdoor exploration.
+Over the years, she has enjoyed teaching outdoor activities as a camp counselor, being a TA in electrical engineering and tutoring engineering, math and physics.
+Some of her favorite pastimes are bicycle commuting, rock climbing, playing Ultimate and outdoor exploration.

-Tina is a biochemistry Ph.D. candidate, and a CU MCDB undergraduate alumna.
-This is her second year with Science Discovery, and she has taught both summer and home-school sessions of chemistry.
+Tina is a biochemistry Ph.D. candidate and a CU MCDB undergraduate alumna.
+This is her second year with Science Discovery and she has taught both summer and home-school sessions of chemistry.
 After graduate school, Tina hopes to apply her teaching experience as a professor.
 In her free time, Tina trains Muay Thai at Easton in Boulder and is a vehement supporter of the Denver Broncos.

 Linda Mace is a graduate of CU-Boulder.
 She is currently teaching math at Peak to Peak Middle School.
 She has been an instructor at Science Discovery for 3 years and enjoys helping students make the connection between math and life!

-Lauren is a senior at CU-Boulder and studies speech, language, and hearing sciences.
+Lauren is a senior at CU-Boulder and studies speech, language and hearing sciences.
 She hopes to get her Master’s Degree in Speech-language therapy.
 This is her third year working at CU Science Discovery and is very excited to be back this summer.
 Lauren really enjoys working with kids and helping them with their learning and development.
-In her free time, she loves to ski, hike, and spend time with friends and family.
+In her free time, she loves to ski, hike and spend time with friends and family.

-Tamar Krantz began at CU science discovery in the summer of 2013 and is looking forward to returning this summer to teach weather and science magic.
+Tamar Krantz began at CU Science Discovery in the summer of 2013 and is looking forward to returning this summer to teach weather and science magic.
 She received her bachelor degree from Oberlin College and Masters in Public Health from the University of Michigan.
 Tamar worked many years as an environmental consultant and is now a substitute teacher at BVSD.
 She loves when kids ask questions.
-As her long lost cousin Ms. Frizzle used to say, “Take Chances, make mistakes, get messy!”
+As her long lost cousin Ms. Frizzle used to say, “Take chances, make mistakes, get messy!”